avast/pytest-docker/README.md

 Found a bug?
 Think a new feature would make this plug-in more practical?
 We welcome issues and pull requests!

-When creating a pull request, be sure to follow this projects conventions - use [black](https://github.com/psf/black) with default settings for formatting, run tests with `python setup.py test` and make sure that all checks are passing.
+When creating a pull request, be sure to follow this projects conventions (see above).